commercetools/ui-kit/packages/components/filters/README.md

      * the input in which the user can select which operator should be used for this filter */ renderOperatorsInput?: () => ReactNode;
-    //TODO: should we document do/don'ts around disabling this button, etc?
     /**
      * optional button that allows the user to apply selected filter values */